StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 </table>
 <br/>

-Note that this implication does not hold if it is possible to do right without discerning right actions from wrong actions.
+Note that this implication does not hold if it is possible to do right without discerning right action from wrong action.
 A counterexample someone might use of a person doing right without discerning right action from wrong action is a business owner paying rent on a warehouse he uses, a warehouse that is owned by a man who runs a local orphanage and puts all his profits into the orphanage.
 "Aha!" they say, "the business owner is doing right by supporting local orphans."
 I submit that the business owner is not inherently doing right because his actions end up supporting the local orphans (a consequence he may not even know about).

 Of course, the tricky thing here is that a business owner might actually pay rent on his warehouse in order to suport local orphans (maybe because he grew up an orphan himself he chose a warehouse that would enable him to pay rent to a landlord that runs a local orphanage).
 This case is different since the business owner's *intention* is right -- he knows about the warehouse owner's orphanage and is acting in support of it.
 To have right intent, however, he had to know what was right to begin with... meaning he had to discern right action from wrong action.